What Causes Damp Patch on Ceilings?

 That last one sounds odd but we have seen leaks where a floor being fitted (and the vibrations) have caused or weakened a water pipe, causing it to leak.
 In some instances, nails or screws accidentally pierce pipes.
 Which is why we carry specialist pipe detectors to locate pipes in properties too and thermal imaging cameras to help locate hot water pipes in particular.

 These are just some of the possible causes.
 Clearly every house is different in many ways.
 Our highly trained and experienced leak detection specialists will treat your property with care and attention, guiding you through the process of finding your water leak.
-That is why many of the biggest insurance companies in the UK trust us to do work for their customers all over the UK.
+That is why many of the biggest insurance companies trust us to do work for their customers locally for their home insurance customers.

 Of course in some situations, the leak may not be from your own property if could be a water leak from an upstairs flat, which is a potentially trickier scenario with regard to responsibility.
 For more information on this subject, check out our article about types of damp.